Searching ...

 The Georgia Constitution requires a minimum assessment of 40% of the fair market value for all taxable property.
 The fair market value is determined on January 1 each year, as per OCGA 48-5-6.
 Each year, counties compare the data in the property tax digest to sales records.
 If property values seem too high or low, they reassess them.

-Homeowners are eligible for a $2,000 exemption from their primary residence’s assessed value.
+All homeowners are eligible for a $2,000 standard exemption from their primary residence’s assessed value.
+New homeowners must apply by April 1 of that tax year.

 For example, let’s say your home is worth $200,000 on the open market.
 With a 40% assessment ratio, the taxable value of your home would be $80,000.
 The homestead exemption drops that to $78,000 of taxable value.

-Each county and municipality sets its own millage rate.
+Each county and municipality levies ad valorem taxes at their millage rate.
 A millage rate is the amount of tax you pay per $1,000 of taxable value.
-So, if your county has a millage rate of 20 mills and your home has a taxable value of $78,000, your annual property tax bill would be 20 x $78 = $1,560.
+So, if your county has a millage rate of 20 mills (or 0.002) and your home has a taxable value of $78,000, your annual property tax bill would be 20 x $78 = $1,560.

 The state itself phased out its property tax assessment in 2015.
 All property taxes are paid to the county or municipality.